Installation and Usage of B24JsSDK

 2. Supports authorization via tokens and webhooks;

-3. Formats REST API data into corresponding JavaScript types (numbers, IBAN accounts, dates, etc.);
+3. Formats REST API data into corresponding JavaScript types (numbers, IBAN invoices, dates, etc.);

 4. Utilizes modern language features - async/await, promises, AsyncGenerator;